open-mmlab/mmcv/docs/en/faq.md

 - "RuntimeError: Trying to backward through the graph a second time"

   `GradientCumulativeOptimizerHook` and `OptimizerHook` are both set which causes the `loss.backward()` to be called twice so `RuntimeError` was raised.
 We can only use one of these.
 More datails at [Trying to backward through the graph a second time](https://github.com/open-mmlab/mmcv/issues/1379).

+- "RuntimeError: xxx: implementation for device cuda:0 not found."

+  This error indicates that maybe mmcv was not installed with cuda op support.
+You can uninstall and install with `pip install mmcv==2.1.0 -f https://download.openmmlab.com/mmcv/dist/cu121/torch2.1/index.html`.